Jerrome Sobers

-Jerrome Roxin Sobers (born 18 April 1986) is an English footballer who plays as a defender.
+Jerrome Roxin Sobers (born 18 April 1986) is an English former footballer who played as a centre-back.

 Career

 After beginning his career at Ford United, making his first team debut aged 17, Sobers was spotted and signed by Ipswich Town for £10,000 in the summer of 2004.

 He was sent on loan to Brentford in March 2005 and scored on his only appearance as the Bees beat Hull City 2–1 in League One.
 It was to be Sobers' only appearance on loan at Brentford and he was then released by Ipswich at the end of the 2004–05 season.

 Sobers then signed for Chelmsford City, spending two years at the Essex club, before joining Bromley.
 He then quickly moved onto Braintree Town, but returned to Bromley in 2008, spending nearly four years at the club before signing for Billericay Town in 2011, helping them to win the 2011–12 Isthmian League Premier Division.

 Sobers then returned to Bromley in the summer of 2012, but joined Kingstonian on dual-registration in November 2012.
 He then signed for Isthmian League Division One South promotion-chasers Maidstone United on 16 February 2013.
 Sobers left Maidstone at the end of the 2013–14 season.
 Sobers completed a full season with the Stones having joined the season before from Bromley.
 During this campaign he made 32 appearances in the 2013–14 season.

 Sobers joined Tonbridge Angels in June 2014.